HariniBaskar/DISTANCE-BETWEEN-TWO-POINTS/README.md

 ### OUTPUT:
 ![image](./output.png)
 ### RESULT:
-The python program to find the distance two 2 points is successfully executed
+The python program to find the distance two 2 points is successfully executed.